Music Admissions & Scholarship Auditions

 Portfolio Requirements

 Prepare the following materials for your composition portfolio.
-Submit your portfolio items as shared links (or a single link to a shared folder with all files) in the Entrance & Scholarship Audition form.
+Submit your portfolio items as shared links (or a single link to a shared folder with all files) in the Audition Request Form.
 Ensure the sharing settings are set to "anyone with the link can view," and that all links remain active/available until notified of the acceptance decision.

 • 2-3 original compositions.
 There is no requirement in terms of musical style, but the compositions should be the best representation of the applicant's current interests and abilities.